chaitanyajerripothula/egghead-asciicasts/a-beginners-guide-to-react-v2-6c4d/lessons/11-react-v2-10-style-react-components-with-classname-and-inline-styles.md

 </div>
 ```

 01:35 There's a fair amount of duplication in these, so what I'm going to do is make a new `function` component called `Box`.
 This is going to take some `props`, and then will return a `div`, and we'll spread all the props.
 Right now, this Box component basically functions as a div.
-We could replace all of these divs, with multiple cursors here, with a box.
+We could replace all of these `div`'s, with multiple cursors here, with a box.
 We save that, and we get the exact same result.

 ```html
 <script type="text/babel">